 Object of the Agreement

-TNO hereby purchases the Goods hydraulic pressfrom the Supplier, likewise the Supplier hereby sells the hydraulic pressGoods to TNO, in accordance with the Offer issued by the Supplier based on the [Request for an Offer/ Tender Documents] unless otherwise provided in this Agreement.
+TNO hereby purchases the hydraulic press scanner from the Supplier, likewise the Supplier hereby sells the hydraulic press to TNO, in accordance with the Offer issued by the Supplier based on the Tender Documents unless otherwise provided in this Agreement.

 The following documents together constitute the Agreement.
 To the extent that these documents contradict each other, the earlier document shall prevail over the later document: